AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 chart.connectorLength(45);
 ```

 Using these settings we have set each label 45px to the right from the each funnel point.
-Using {api:anychart.ui.LabelsFactory#textFormatter}textFormatter(){api} method we can adjust content for the labels.
+Using {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} method we can adjust content for the labels.

 {sample}BCT\_FunnelChart\_06{sample}